 These procedures may be performed immediately after the catheterization or at a later time, depending on the circumstances.
 If you have any of the following procedures, they usually last an additional 1-2 hours beyond the catheterization procedure.
 You will spend the night at the hospital and be able to return home the next morning.

 Balloon angioplasty (percutaneous transluminal coronary angioplasty or PTCA)

-A stent is a very small tube made out of stainless steel.
+A stent is a tiny tube made out of stainless steel.
 It looks similar to the “Chinese handcuffs” you might have played with as a child and is used as a scaffolding to keep the artery open.
 It is often used with PTCA to decrease the risk of the artery re-narrowing.
 After opening the vessel, the stent is placed with a different catheter that places the stent and then expands the stent with a balloon.
 The balloon and catheter are then removed.
-The stent stays in place permanently and over the next several weeks, the artery actually “heals” around the stent.
+The stent stays in place permanently, and over the next several weeks, the artery actually “heals” around the stent.

-For this special procedure, a special catheter, with a special tip is guided to the point of narrowing in the coronary artery.
+For this special procedure, a special catheter with a special tip is guided to the point of narrowing in the coronary artery.
 The tip will either grind or shave the plaque.
 Depending on the procedure, the shavings will be “caught” in a special chamber in the catheter and removed, or if ground, the microscopic particles are washed safely away in the bloodstream.

 Patent Foramen Ovale (PFO) Closure